 Our system team

 Introducing our Public Health Dorset team working on health inequalities and health literacy.
 See below to find out why health literacy is important to them.
+Click here if you would like to read more about our training programme.

 Paul Iggulden, Public Health Dorset Consultant